Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Continuous Education: Consider taking additional classes, certificates or degrees that are pertinent to the profession.
+- Continuous Education: Consider taking additional courses, certifications, or degrees program relevant to the job.

 Negativity

-- Concentrate on Positives: Be aware of the positive aspects of your character in times of stress
+- Concentrate on Positives: Be aware of your strengths and positive qualities of your job even when you’re feeling overwhelmed

 Overcommitting Workload